JetBrains/Qodana/topics/qodana-yaml.md

 In the example above, the `enry` dependency is completely excluded from the analysis.
 Because any possible license-related problems are dismissed, the dependency won't be included in the report at all.
 This is useful to quickly hide internal dependencies that do not need to be mentioned in the report.

 ### Allow or prohibit a license

+<link-summary>You can override the license compatibility matrix predefined in %product% by allowing or prohibiting licenses.</link-summary>

 Override the predefined license compatibility matrix: